-Upon completion and execution of the proposed Principal Agreement and it becoming effective within the 364 day initial term, US\$245.0 million of these facilities will be extended by four years to a five year term.
+Upon completion and execution of the proposed Principal Agreement and it becoming effective within the 364 day initial term, US\$245.0 million of these facilities will be extended by four years to a five-year term.
 With the exception of margins and commitment fees, terms of these extended facilities would not change.

 If the terms of the final Principal Agreement are materially different from those set forth in the Heads of Agreement, the banks may not agree to extend the facilities described above, and, in such event, the Company would have to seek alternative financing.
-At 30 June 2005, there were no amounts outstanding under any of these facilities and management believes that the Company was in compliance with all facility restrictive covenants.
+At 30 September 2005, there were no amounts outstanding under any of these facilities and management believes that the Company was in compliance with all restrictive covenants related to these borrowing facilities.
+Under the most restrictive of these covenants, the Company is required to maintain certain ratios of debt to equity and net worth and levels of earnings before interest and taxes and has limits on how much it can spend on an annual basis in relation to asbestos payments to either Amaca Pty Ltd, Amaba Pty Ltd or ABN 60 Pty Ltd.